mdn/content/files/en-us/web/css/layout_cookbook/card/index.md

 {{CSSRef}}

 This pattern is a list of "card" components with optional footers.
-A card contains a title, an image, a description or other content, and an attribution or footer, and is generally displayed within a collection of cards.
+A card contains a title, an image, a description or other content, and an attribution or footer.
+Cards are generally displayed within a group or collection.

 ![Three card components in a row](cards.png)